Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

-Then, we consider the path-dependent term which is related to the transmission path of signal.
-This term can be calculated by the coordinate times between signal's emission and reception.
+Then, we consider the path-dependent part (third factor of Eq.(\ref{gr1})) which is related to the transmission path of signal.
+This part can be calculated by the coordinate times between signal's emission and reception.
 In the uplink, the signal's emission time and reception time can be written as